Storm Highway by Dan Robinson

 Important Message 30 Years of Storm Chasing & Photography Dan's YouTube Video Channel Dan's Twitter feed Dan's RSS/XML feed

-From Dan: How the crime of copyright infringement took $1 million from me and brought down my business.
+From Dan: How the crime of copyright infringement took $1 million from me and shut down my operation.

+In September of 2025, my work is generating the most income it ever has in my career.
+Yet, I'm being forced to shut down my successul operation, against my will, due to one cause alone: 95% of that revenue is being stolen by piracy and copyright infringement.
 I've lost more than $1 million to copyright infringement in the last 15 years, and it's finally brought an end to my professional storm chasing operation.
-This page is a detailed account of the biggest threat to my photography and video operation that I had to battle daily to just barely survive, and eventually could not overcome.
-It's a problem facing all of my colleagues as well.
+Do not be misled by the lies of infringers, anti-copyright activists and organized piracy cartels.
+This page is a detailed, evidenced account of my battle I had to undertake to just barely stay in business, and eventually could not overcome.
+It's a problem faced by all of my colleagues and most other creators in the field.

 If you're anything like me, you probably have plenty of regrets.
 You know, those things from long ago that sometimes keep you awake at night.
 I would love to go back and live life over again - you know, try and do it all right this time.
 Although, I wonder if I'd succeed if I even had that chance.
 In light of all that, I think the way that's already been provided is a little easier to grasp.